The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Physical System Relative to a Quantum Reference Frame

-Notice that the NLSM classical action is formally proportional to $g_{\mu\nu}g^{\mu\nu}=D$, it is the dimension of the target manifold which is an invariant under the parameter background $x$-coordinates transformations, so the NLSM is parameter background independent which is the reason we could choose a flat background without loss of any physical generality.
-Furthermore, the action is also invariant under an arbitrary differentiable $X_{\mu}$-coordinates transformation of the target manifold.
+Note that the classical Lagrangian of NLSM is formally proportional to $g_{\mu\nu}g^{\mu\nu}=D$, it is the dimension of the target manifold which is an invariant under the parameter background $x$-coordinates transformations, so the NLSM is parameter background independent which is the reason we could choose a flat background without loss of any physical generality.
+Furthermore, the action is also invariant under an arbitrary differentiable $X^{\mu}$-coordinates transformation of the target manifold.
 In this sense, a system relative to such spacetime reference frame is connected to a theory of gravity on the target manifold, their relationship will be shown in the next section.

 A choice of a reference $\mathcal{H}_{R}$ is mathematically equivalent to choose a complete set of bases to formulate the whole Hilbert space $\mathcal{H}=\mathcal{H}_{P}\otimes\mathcal{H}_{R}$.
 More precisely, a choice of a spacetime reference frame explicitly solves the diffeomorphism constraints \cite{rovelli1991quantum} and the Wheeler-DeWitt equation.
 The constraints say that physics dose not depend on the choice of reference frame, so if you choose one frame, a physical state must be a summation over all possible choices.
 In this sense, it again indicates that a physical state in $\mathcal{H}$ is not a simple direct product state, it is an entangled state as Eq.(\ref{eq:entangled-state}) summing over all possible direct product states.